 Matching Principle

 Accrued income deals with the matching principle, according to which revenues must be matched with expenses incurred to generate such revenues.
-The principle will ensure that incomes are accounted for in the same accounting period as their respective expenses and will hence reflect true profitability properly.
+The principal will ensure that incomes are accounted for in the same accounting period as their respective expenses and reflect true profitability properly.

 Consistency in Reporting

-Accrued income is common in industries such as professional services, real estate, insurance, and utilities, where services are provided, or products are delivered, and payment is received at a later date.
+The common industries that use accrued income are professional services, real estate, insurance, and utilities, where the services are rendered, products delivered, and payment received later.

 Is Accrued Income a Debit or a Credit?